This piece is part of our Guide To Gains series where we cover the top six foods that boost testosterone.

 They are rich in zinc, which studies suggest is beneficial to testosterone production and may also help with sperm count in men.

-One well-known study in 2005 by Professor George Fisher at Barry University in Miami took a closer look at bivalve mollusks – a group of shellfish that includes oysters.
+One well-known study in 2005 was carried out by Professor George Fisher at Barry University in Miami.
+He took a closer look at bivalve mollusks – a group of shellfish that includes oysters.
 They found that the oysters were rich in rare amino acids, leading to higher levels of sex hormones.

 It adds substance to the long-held theory that oysters are natural aphrodisiacs.
 (After all, it was Casanova, the 18th century lover, who was known for his 50-oyster breakfasts.)